Business loan requirements: 8 things you will need

 1. Annual revenue requirement

-You may need to consider alternative lending if you do not meet the annual or monthly revenue requirement.
+If you can’t meet annual or monthly revenue requirements, you may need to consider alternative lending.
 These can include merchant cash advances, invoice financing and invoice factoring.
 They are more expensive, but since they use your accounts receivables as collateral, many do not have a minimum revenue requirement.

 2. Business plan